 Explore

 Behind every great product is a great product development team.
-Product development teams are responsible for understanding customer needs, creating something new, and bringing it to market.
-Besides choosing what to build, they communicate the benefits and measure the performance of the product — crucial duties within any company.
-The ultimate goal is to deliver value to customers and support the business.
+These product teams are responsible for understanding customer needs, creating something new, and bringing it to market.
+Besides choosing what to build, they communicate the benefits and measure product performance — crucial duties within any company.
+The ultimate goal is to deliver value to customers and support the business throughout the product development lifecycle.

 Product development refers to the entire process of transforming an idea into a lovable product.
-It encompasses everything from capturing raw concepts, prioritizing what to build, iterating, and measuring success.
+It encompasses everything from capturing raw concepts and prioritizing what to build to iterating and measuring success.

-It makes sense, then, that you need a dedicated team to achieve this important and interconnected work.
-Each member of the product development team contributes their own subject matter expertise and collaborates with the rest of the organization to create products that delight customers.
+It makes sense, then, that you need a dedicated group to achieve this important and interconnected work.
+Each member of the product team contributes their own subject matter expertise and collaborates with the rest of the organization to create products that delight customers.

 Key roles within a product development team